citrix/citrix-daas-rest-go/citrixorchestration/docs/ModelingRequestContract.md

 `func (o *ModelingRequestContract) UnsetClientName()`

 UnsetClientName ensures that no value is present for ClientName, not even an explicit nil
+### GetClientPlatform

+`func (o *ModelingRequestContract) GetClientPlatform() string`

+GetClientPlatform returns the ClientPlatform field if non-nil, zero value otherwise.

+### GetClientPlatformOk

+`func (o *ModelingRequestContract) GetClientPlatformOk() (*string, bool)`

+GetClientPlatformOk returns a tuple with the ClientPlatform field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClientPlatform

+`func (o *ModelingRequestContract) SetClientPlatform(v string)`

+SetClientPlatform sets ClientPlatform field to given value.

+### HasClientPlatform

+`func (o *ModelingRequestContract) HasClientPlatform() bool`

+HasClientPlatform returns a boolean if a field has been set.

+### SetClientPlatformNil

+`func (o *ModelingRequestContract) SetClientPlatformNil(b bool)`

+ SetClientPlatformNil sets the value for ClientPlatform to be an explicit nil

+### UnsetClientPlatform
+`func (o *ModelingRequestContract) UnsetClientPlatform()`

+UnsetClientPlatform ensures that no value is present for ClientPlatform, not even an explicit nil
 ### GetDeliveryGroup

 `func (o *ModelingRequestContract) GetDeliveryGroup() string`